eby-dev/eby-dev/README.md

 </a>

 - 🔭 I’m currently working on [. . .](https://github.com/eby8zevin)
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate on on open source . . . project
 - 🤔 I’m looking for help with my one of open source project [. . .](https://github.com/eby8zevin)
 - 💬 Ask me about [here](https://github.com/eby8zevin/eby8zevin/issues)
 - 📫 How to reach me: [Github](https://github.com/eby8zevin)
-- 😄 Pronouns: He / him
+- 😄 Pronouns: He / Him
 - ⚡ Fun fact: **Success is not a coincidence!**

 ### Spotify Playing 🎧